andis-spr/fzf-bookmarks/README.md

 - Manage bookmarks collection via your favorite text editor and version control.

-- Portable and made to run from macOS, GNU/Linux and Windows command-line interfaces.
+- Portable and will run from macOS / *BSD, Linux etc. and Windows command-line interfaces.

 ## Incentive